mistertest/xcloud-shield/README.md

 All controllers supported by the shield TV officialy.

 I don't recommend PS4/5 controllers, because "Xinput " the mapping from Microsoft is the more integrated and optimised for all things about Cloud Gaming and Android by default.
-You'll have to using obscur tricks for just having a correct experience with your Playstation controler.
+You'll have to using obscur tricks for just having a correct experience with your Playstation controller.

 - All Shield TV conrollers version (version 2019 tested)
 - Xbox One latest version/Serie x controller (tested serie x with latest update)